berachain/docs/apps/bex/content/learn/guides/fees.md

       content: Fees
   - - meta
     - name: description
-      content: Learn how to execute transactions on BEX without the need for gas, using EIP-712 off-chain signing and relayer tips.
+      content: Learn how to execute transactions on BeraSwap without the need for gas, using EIP-712 off-chain signing and relayer tips.
   - - meta
     - property: og:description
-      content: Learn how to execute transactions on BEX without the need for gas, using EIP-712 off-chain signing and relayer tips.
+      content: Learn how to execute transactions on BeraSwap without the need for gas, using EIP-712 off-chain signing and relayer tips.
 ---

 # Fees

-Fees are collected on every trade conducted on BEX.
+Fees are collected on every trade conducted on BeraSwap.
 A portion of these fees will go to 1) liquidity providers (LPs), and 2) BGT stakers.

 ### LP Fee